If you would like a printed version of this commentary, check out The Grace Bible series.

 For I was very glad when brethren came and testified to your truth, that is, how you are walking in truth.

 (a) I was very glad.
-John was pleased to hear that Gaius is walking in grace.
-He has not fallen from grace, like a Galatian (Gal.
-5:4), or drifted from the love of God like an Ephesian (Rev. 2:4), but he is growing in the grace and knowledge of Jesus (2 Pet.
+John was pleased to hear that Gaius was walking in grace.
+He had not fallen from grace, like a Galatian (Gal.
+5:4), or drifted from the love of God like an Ephesian (Rev. 2:4), but he was growing in the grace and knowledge of Jesus (2 Pet.
 3:18).
-This makes John happy.
+This made John happy.

 3 John 1:4